What Are the Charges for Illegal Prescription Drug Possession in UT?

 Defending Yourself Against Charges for Illegal Prescription Drug Possession in Utah

 People are often confused when they learn that the possession of prescription drugs may be a criminal offense.
 After all, prescriptions are given to us by doctors so we can treat medical conditions and illnesses.
-The possession of prescription drugs is only illegal if the defendant did not have a valid prescription.
+However, these drugs can still be abused if used incorrectly or excessively taken.
+In fact, there is a large market for illicit prescription drugs.
+The possession of prescription drugs is only illegal if the defendant does not have a valid prescription.
 Therefore, one of the most effective ways to fight these charges is to present proof of a valid prescription.
+That being said, if you have a prescription, you cannot go ahead and start handing out your drugs to other people and expect not to be convicted of a crime.
+In that case, you could be convicted of possession with intent to distribute.

 A valid prescription must come from a properly licensed and authorized physician or medical professional.
-Obtaining leftover medication from a friend who no longer needs them may not feel like a crime, but it is certainly not legal.
+Obtaining leftover medication from a friend who no longer needs it may not feel like a crime, but it is absolutely not legal.
 If you used a forged or faked prescription, you will not only be stuck with your illegal possession charges, but you may face new charges for the forgery.

-The best defense for a defendant will vary from case to case.
+The best defense for any given defendant will vary from case to case.
 In some cases, we can fight your charges with proof of a valid prescription.
 In other cases, we may need to get a bit more creative.
 Contact our Provo criminal defense lawyers for help with your charges.
+If you or a loved one was charged with a drug possession crime dealing with prescription drugs, it is important to talk to a criminal defense attorney about your case.
+Our Utah illegal prescription drug possession attorneys can help.

 Salt Lake City, Utah Criminal Defense Attorneys with Free Consultations